-39.7 Publications
+40.7 Publications

 Here are some papers that use the Checker Framework; for instance, they build a type-checker on top of the Checker Framework, or their methodology depends on using the Checker Framework.
 (It is not papers that merely cite the Checker Framework.)
 This list is incomplete; if you know of a paper that is missing, please let us know so that we can add it.
-Most educational use of the Checker Framework is never published, and most commercial use of the Checker Framework is never discussed publicly.
-Most of the papers are available for free online; do a web search on the title.
+Most educational use of the Checker Framework is never published, and most commercial use of the Checker Framework is never available for free online; do a web search on the title.